Substance Abuse Hotline Guide

 - Dual diagnosis.
 People who struggle with an addiction and a co-occurring mental health condition, such as depression or bipolar disorder, are said to have a dual diagnosis.
 This requires a specialized treatment approach to address the needs of both conditions.
 Upon admission to Laguna Hospital, you will consult with the medical director and lead psychiatrist to formulate a custom-tailored treatment plan based on your specific needs.

 - Inpatient/residential.
-Our hotel-like facility in beautiful Orange County, CA helps ensure that your residential stay is comfortable and calm so you can focus on your recovery.
+Our hotel-like inpatient rehab facility in Orange County, CA helps ensure that your residential stay is comfortable and calm so you can focus on your recovery.
 You receive individual and group therapy, attend doctor’s appointments and 12-step meetings, and participate in supplemental therapies such as yoga, music, art, and outdoor excursions.

 - Partial hospitalization (PHP).
 After you complete inpatient treatment, or if you do not require 24/7 monitoring, you can opt to participate in the partial hospitalization program (PHP), which is an outpatient program involving many hours of therapy per day.
 This is the highest intensity form of outpatient care.
 You live at home but attend treatment 6 days a week for 5 hours per day.